Dynamic Dataset Expansion

 Adding entries to masters

-Before discussing master datasets that have been enabled for dynamic expansion, let's understand how IMAGE goes about adding an entry to an ordinary master (i.e., a non-MDX master).
+Before discussing master datasets which have been enabled for DDX, let's understand how IMAGE goes about adding an entry to an ordinary master (i.e., a non-DDX master):

-DBPUT uses the master's capacity and the new entry's key value to calculate the primary address of the new entry.
-DBPUT accesses the dataset block containing the primary address.
+It uses the master's capacity and the new entry's key value to calculate the primary address of the new entry.
+It accesses the IMAGE block containing the primary address.

 If the primary address location is empty, the new entry is placed there.